bbc/tams/docs/adr/0026-updated-webhook-events-and-filters.md

 ## More Information

-### Event filter logic
+### Event filter guidelines

+The events can be filtered by associated Flows, Sources, Flow Collections and Source Collections.
+The following properties are needed by the filter process for Flow and Flow Segment events (the name used here is structured as `{entity}.{property}`):

+* `Flow.id`: the ID of the Flow.
+* `Flow.collected_by`: the IDs of the Flow Collections that collect the Flow.
+* `Source.id`: the ID of the Flow's Source.
+The property value equals `Flow.source_id`.
+* `Source.collected_by`: the IDs of the Source Collections that collect the Flow's Source.

+The following properties are needed by the filter process for Source events:

+* `Source.id`: the ID of the Source.
+* `Source.collected_by`: the IDs of the Source Collections that collect the Source.

 The `events` webhook property lists the event types that are passed through the filter.
 The `events` cannot be empty as an empty events is used to delete the webhook.

-If `flow_ids` is set then Flow and Flow Segment events are only passed through if they refer directly to a Flow in the `flow_ids` list.
+If the `flow_ids` webhook property is set then Flow and Flow Segment events are only passed through if the `Flow.id` is in the `flow_ids` list.
 The `flows_ids` has no filter effect if not set or for Source events.

-If `source_ids` is set then Flow, Flow Segment and Source events are only passed through if they refer directly to a Source in the `source_ids` list.
+If the `source_ids` webhook property is set then Flow, Flow Segment and Source events are only passed through if the `Source.id` is in the `source_ids` list.
 The `source_ids` has no filter effect if not set.

-If `flow_collected_by_ids` is set then Flow and Flow Segment events are only passed through if they are `collected_by` a Flow Collection in the `flow_collected_by_ids` list.
+If the `flow_collected_by_ids` webhook property is set then Flow and Flow Segment events are only passed through if there is an ID in the `Flow.collected_by` list that is also in the `flow_collected_by_ids` list.
 The `flow_collected_by_ids` has no filter effect if not set or for Source events.

-If `source_collected_by_ids` is set then Flow, Flow Segment and Source events are only passed through if they collected by a Source Collection in the `source_collected_by_ids` list.
+If the `source_collected_by_ids` webhook property is set then Flow, Flow Segment and Source events are only passed through if there is an ID in the `Source.collected_by` list that is also in the `source_collected_by_ids` list.
-The Flow is collected by a Source Collection if the Source referenced by the Flow is collected by the Source Collection.
 The `source_collected_by_ids` has no filter effect if not set.

 ### Some use cases and associated webhook options